-In this article, we’ll provide an overview of web design software and web hosting.
+In this article, we’ll provide an overview of web design software and web hosting to help you understand how to create a website.
 In addition, we’ll provide a list of web design software products and web hosting companies.

 Web-Based Design Tools